malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

-As with other external APIs we need to hit, we use [re-frame-http-fx][] for defining the "effect handlers" that made the side-effecting API calls.
+As with other external APIs we need to hit, we use [re-frame-http-fx][] for defining the "effect handlers" that made the side-effecting REST calls.
 An example where we fetch the `stop-times` (assumes that the `stop` has already been fetched and is passed as input):